 Find More Watercooler Picks

 The first in a batch of new series spun off from the Marvel Cinematic Universe, WandaVision is a loving tribute to comic books, superhero movies, and, most obviously, the medium of television itself.
 If that sounds like a tall order for a TV show, it sure is, but the creative team behind this unique series seems up to the task.
-At least, based on the evidence in the first two episodes they are.
-The remainder of the series will be rolling out on a weekly basis, a smart strategy to keep viewers puzzling out the mystery at the heart of it for weeks to come.
+Viewers must puzzle out the mystery at the heart of it over the course of several weeks.
 And what a puzzle it promises to be.

 With no explanation or context, the first episode drops former Avengers Wanda Maximoff (Elizabeth Olsen) and Vision (Paul Bettany) into a black-and-white 1950s sitcom as a couple of newlyweds trying to fit in with their neighbors.
 Episode one borrows much from classics like I Love Lucy, The Dick Van Dyke Show, Leave it to Beaver, with a hint of something sinister lurking beneath the surface.
 Supporting characters we’ve never met before, played by Kathyrn Hahn, Debra Jo Rupp, and Fred Melamed, show up to add to the trope-tastic setup of a dinner party gone horribly wrong.